Doctors Note Logo

 • Increase friction and pressure, causing inflammation

 Over time, repeated irritation can make a bunion progressively worse.
-If you're experiencing any of these symptoms and want to understand your condition better, use this free Hallux Valgus symptom checker to assess your symptoms and determine if you need professional care.
+If you're experiencing any of these symptoms and want to understand your condition better, take a free AI symptom assessment to get personalized insights about what might be causing your discomfort and whether you should seek professional care.

 Immediate Steps to Soothe Inflammation